 Born in Tegucigalpa, Honduras, Ms. DiGiorgio immigrated to the United States in the mid-1980’s.
 Her family relocated to Southern New Jersey where she was raised.
 Ms. DiGiorgio graduated from Rutgers University – Honors College where she majored in Politic Science and minored in Psychology and Spanish.
 She attended the University of Valencia, Spain during her third year where she studied translation, art history and international law.
 Upon graduating, with honors, she pursued her law degree at Rutgers University School of Law – Camden.

-Currently, at the conclusion of a national search conducted by the Board of Directors in 2016, Carolina was selected and is serving as the Chief Executive Officer of Congreso de Latinos Unidos, a top 25 Latino focused non- profit organization in the Nation and one of the region’s Top Workplaces.
+Currently, at the conclusion of a national search conducted by the Board of Directors in 2016, Carolina was selected and is serving as the President & Chief Executive Officer of Congreso de Latinos Unidos, a top 25 Latino focused non- profit organization in the Nation and one of the region’s Top Workplaces.
 In this capacity, she oversees the functions of the multi-service agency, the Congreso Health Center and the Pan American Academy Charter School, which Congreso founded.
-Congreso operates with a 26M dollar operating budget and is nationally recognized for its Primary Client Model service delivery approach and its data and evaluation methodology assisting 17,000 unduplicated clients each year.
+Congreso operates with a consolidated $17M dollar operating budget and is nationally recognized for its Primary Client Model service delivery approach and its data and evaluation methodology assisting over 17,000 unduplicated clients each year.
 Congreso services one of the Nation’s most impoverished and challenged communities.
 She was appointed to serve on the Pennsylvania delegation to the United States Global Advisory Commission, an organization dedicated to ensuring the United States’ continued role as a humanitarian leader across the globe.
 Carolina also currently serves as Board Member of Covenant Bank/Covenant Financial, Inc., overseeing all lending matters, the Nelson Foundation and as an Advisory Member to Bryn Mawr Trust, a regional lending institution, advising on multicultural lending and outreach efforts.
 Carolina was also recently invited to join the The Forum for Executive Women, an invitation only alliance of female executives in the Philadelphia region.

 Ms. DiGiorgio previously served as Montgomery County’s Director of Commerce where she was responsible for managing all County economic development and workforce development initiatives.
-As a direct report to the Montgomery County Board of Commissioners, she served as a liaison between these organizations and the County, as well a connection on behalf of the County to the community, business leaders and individuals.
+As a direct report to the Montgomery County Board of Commissioners, she served as a liaison between these organizations and the County, as well a connection on behalf of the County to the community and business leaders.
 She previously served on the Board of Directors of the Philadelphia School Advocacy Partnership, a 501(c)(4) organization focusing on advocacy and education reform.
 She served as a Commissioner for Governor Tom Wolf’s Women’s Commission from 2015-2017 and also served on Governor Tom Corbett’s Advisory Commission on Latino Affairs which focused on the education, economic development and civic engagement of Latinos across the Commonwealth of Pennsylvania.
-She has also previously served the City of Philadelphia on numerous economic development task forces and commissions.
+She has also served the City of Philadelphia on numerous economic development task forces and commissions.

 Ms. DiGiorgio previously practiced law at the law firm of Stradley Ronon Stevens & Young, LLP.
-As a member of Stradley Ronon’s Business Practice Group and Spain and Latin America Practice Group, Carolina focused her practice on banking, real estate, commercial finance, and non profit organizations.
-As a senior associate, Carolina supervised junior associates and trained co-counsel on various project management skills.
+As a member of Stradley Ronon’s Business Practice Group, Carolina focused her practice on banking, real estate, commercial finance, and non profit organizations.
+As a senior associate, Carolina supervised and trained junior associates and co-counsel on various project management skills.
 Ms. DiGiorgio was also a member of the firm’s Diversity Group, Hiring Committee and Associate Business Development Committee.